tgm-team/tgm/.github/CONTRIBUTING.md

 Once you are ready to contribute code:

-1. Fork the repository and create a feature brnach.
+1. Fork the repository and create a feature branch.
 1. Implement your changes and ensure that all tests pass locally
 1. Open a pull request referencing the related issue.